detomon/autocreate.js/README.md

 		this.slideshow = new Slideshow(element);
 	},

-	// called when element is removed
+	// called whenever the element or one of its ancestors is removed
 	destroy: function (element) {
 		// destroy slideshow
 		this.slideshow.destroy();